What is all the buzz about Technical SEO?

 What is Technical SEO?

-The ease of access and relevance of the website decides the ranking prospects of it in the search engine result pages.
-These aspects depend on the technical soundness of the website aka website development.
+The ease of access and relevance of the website content decides the ranking prospects of it in the search engine result pages.
+Technical SEO is the process of optimizing your website’s code and content in order to improve search engine rankings.
+This includes everything from making sure your site loads quickly, that your site’s coding is up-to-date, and that you use appropriate keywords throughout the page.
+Think of it as a road map to take you from where you are now to where you want to be.
+It’s all about finding the quickest route to success!
 The website interface should be user-friendly too because people like an intuitive experience.
 The UI/UX of a website form the technical on-page SEO.

 The three essential elements of technical SEO are the load-time of the page, the interconnections of the site and the readability of the content.
 This is true for all types of users of the website, but it is especially true for search engine spiders to easily crawl through a fast website with understandable content to rank it high in SERPs.
 These technical capabilities can be achieved through multiple ways but are dependent on the latest ranking criteria given to bot crawlers.

-Technical optimization of your website is a routine process and is not make-believe one-time task.
-Therefore, it is in your best interest to consult a technical SEO agency or outsource the development and maintenance aspect to a technical SEO company.
+Technical SEO is a form of marketing that revolves around specific on-page and off-page optimization tactics.
+The goal of technical SEO is to ensure that your website’s content, structure, and code are easy to index by search engines.
+This gives your business the best chance at ranking well in search engine results pages (SERPs) and staying on top.
+Technical optimization of your website is an ongoing and routine process so it is in your best interest to consult a technical SEO professional and outsource the development and maintenance aspect to a technical SEO company.
 They have the technological capacity to keep you on top of your SEO game.

 How is a Technical SEO Audit performed?

-The effectiveness of above mentioned technical aspects defines the health of a website.
-This needs to be checked periodically.
+The effectiveness of technical SEO defines the health of a website and needs to be checked periodically.
 This is because website development is an ongoing, ever-evolving process owing to its dynamic environment.
 As the website is deployed on the internet, it often faces bugs which need to be fixed.
 These affect the performance of the website in real-time, so there needs to be a robust audit.

 A good audit plan ranges from weekly to monthly small audits and quarterly or bi-quarterly complete audits.
 SEO practices keep changing as newer trends appear in the market.
 To keep up with the competition, you must keep a pragmatic strategy for digital marketing.
-Following is a list of things to include in your technical SEO audit:
+There are many things you can do to create a technically sound website, including using canonical URLs, using structured data markup, and ensuring that you have proper site redirects.
+The following is a list of fundamentals to include in your technical SEO audit:

 - Load Speed – A technical SEO expert knows how important it is to have a website that loads lightening fast.
 As per a 2016 survey, users reported they give up on webpages that take longer than 3s to load.
 Google Page Speed Insights gives you a performance comparison with similar websites and suggests improvements for better click-through-rate (CTR).